yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Using.rst

 This may very well be a problem with your firewall settings in linux or windows.
 If you have any firewalls, you may disable them.

-/!\ '''WARNING:''' Do this only if you know what you are doing and can restore your iptables rules effortlessly.
-In GNU/Linux, you can flush iptables firewall settings by issuing the following series of commands:
+In GNU/Linux, you can flush iptables firewall settings by issuing the following series of commands:[[BR]] /!\ '''WARNING:''' Do this only if you know what you are doing and can restore your iptables rules effortlessly.
 {{{
 iptables -P INPUT ACCEPT
 iptables -P OUTPUT ACCEPT